Stacey's Art Blog

 News from Stacey's Art Studio, Friends, and the NFT Community.

-The Google browser Web Store, "https://chrome.google.com/webstore?hl=en-US" is featuring some of the most fun, easy-to-use, and inspiring artist's software programs I've ever seen.
-They reside in your browser, but you're able to use them when you're working offline.
+The Google browser Web Store, "https://chrome.google.com/webstore?hl=en-US" currently features some of the most fun, easy-to-use, and inspiring artist's software programs I've ever seen.
+They may reside in your browser, but you're actually able to use them when you're working offline.
 I've spent several weeks creating and editing many images and photos with them, and I have added some as permanent additions to my software list.

 One of my favorites is called, "Harmony".
 It allows artists to create black and white, or colored drawings, in a new way.
 The sketches appear to finish their own shadows, and details, as you pull your pen along.
 You can do it simply, or you can add a "hair" brush, or try the interesting "ribbon" brush.
 The few combinations of brushes and textures are enough to keep you happily experimenting for a while.
 The possibilities for line art are amazing.